mariadb-operator/mariadb-operator/README.md

 ```
 You can take a look at the whole suite of example CRDs available in [config/samples](./config/samples/).

+## Roadmap

+Take a look at our [🛣️ roadmap](./ROADMAP.md) and feel free to open an issue to suggest new features.

-### Contributing
+## Contributing

-Contributions are welcome!
-If you think something could be improved, request a new feature or just want to leave some feedback, please check our [contributing](./CONTRIBUTING.md) guide and take a look at our open [issues](https://github.com/mmontes11/mariadb-operator/issues).
+If you want to report a 🐛 or you think something can be improved, please check our [contributing](./CONTRIBUTING.md) guide and take a look at our open [issues](https://github.com/mmontes11/mariadb-operator/issues).
+PRs are welcome!